UpstageAI/dataverse/README.md

 <br>

 ## 🌌 Dataverse supports AWS
-Dataverse supports AWS!
+Dataverse works with AWS S3 and EMR, enabling you to load and save data on S3 and execute ETL pipelines through EMR.
 Step by step guide to setting up is [here](https://data-verse.gitbook.io/docs/lets-start/aws-s3-support).
 </br>

 ## 🌌 Dataverse use-case